sunyue1380/QuickDAO4/docs/en/config/annotation.md

 }
 ```

-You add add more than one @CompositeIndex annotation in same class
+You can add more than one @CompositeIndex annotation in same class.

 ## @UniqueField